 In this article, you will:

-· Learn the advantages it offers above first and third party data
+- Learn the advantages it offers above first and third party b2b data provider

 Despite significant new legislation on both sides of the Atlantic, 81% of US consumers feel they have no control over how their data is collected and used.
 With this erosion of consumer trust in companies' data usage, how can you continue to make data work for you?